Good guys with guns are not stopping bad guys with guns at nearly the rate that gun rights proponents would have us believe.

-If you are a gun safety proponent you are probably already familiar with Joe Nocera’s Gun Report in the New York Times.
-It’s a summary of news stories from around the country detailing gun injuries and deaths.
-It’s…long.
-Every day, there are multiple reports.
+If you are a gun safety proponent you are probably already familiar with the no-defunct Joe Nocera Gun Report in the New York Times.
+It was a summary of news stories from around the country detailing gun injuries and deaths.
+It was…long.
+Every day until last June, there were multiple reports.
 Crimes, for certain.
-Drug-related shootings, drive by shootings, random violence, mass shootings, and the ever-tragic accidental shootings, so many of which involve children.
-It’s a litany of heartbreak.
+Drug-related shootings, drive-by shootings, random violence, mass shootings, and the ever-tragic accidental shootings, so many of which involved children.
+It was a litany of heartbreak.
 Every day, families are losing loved ones to gun violence.
 Every day.

 The National Rifle Association would have us believe that the solution to gun violence is more guns.
 We must all becomes “good guys with guns” to paraphrase NRA CEO Wayne LaPierre.
 Or it should be Robert A. Heinlein‘s vision of “an armed society is a polite society.”
 Because if we all have guns, no one would misuse them for fear of being taken out by a nearby vigilante.

 According to the NRA website The Armed Citizen, “Studies indicate that firearms are used over two million times a year for personal protection, and that the presence of a firearm, without a shot being fired, prevents crime in many instances.”
 The site then goes on to give an address for sending stories of times armed civilians stopped crimes.
 The accompanying blog has six news stories of crimes thwarted by civilian gun use in 2013.